 The ancient and Royal burgh of Forres sits on the shoulder of Cluny Hill, facing out over Findhorn Bay and the Moray Firth.
 It delights its inhabitants and visitors.
-Whether you are looking for sea and sand, woods and hills or history and culture, Forres offers something for everyone.
+Whether you are looking for relaxation with sea and sand, woods and hills, parks and gardens, fine food or history and culture, Forres offers something for everyone..

 You can learn much about it from this website but to get the full benefit you will need to climb the spiral staircase, visit the intermediate rooms and then take advantage of the castellated viewing area to see the magnificent panorama out over Forres, Moray, the Moray Firth and northwards to Caithness and Sutherland.

-Nelson’s Tower will open again in April 2020
+Nelson’s Tower is now open again from 1st April 2023.

-When the Red Ensign is flying in 202, the tower is open to visitors.
-If in doubt, ask at the Falconer Museum next to the Tolbooth.
+Please note that the tower is open to visitors only when the Red Ensign is flying from the flagpole.
 Even if the tower is closed, there is a lovely view of Findhorn Bay and the Moray Firth from the foot of the tower and the walk through the woods is full of interest.